ericdequ/Sports/data/blog/Football/QB/bootleg_and_rollout_passes_throwing_on_the_move.md

 # Bootleg and Rollout Passes: Throwing on the Move

 Throwing on the move is a skill that differentiates the elite quarterbacks from the rest.
 Bootleg and rollout passes are particularly effective for evading pressure, creating passing lanes, and taking advantage of a defense's weaknesses.
-In this article, we'll break down the key elements of executing these plays, focusing on footwork, maintaining accuracy, and reading the defense.
+In this article, well break down the key elements of executing these plays, focusing on footwork, maintaining accuracy, and reading the defense.
 Whether you're a player looking to enhance your skills or a coach aiming to fine-tune your Teams performance, this guide has you covered.

 ## What are Bootleg and Rollout Passes?